c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 ##### Overview
 This Awesome config aims to provide a fully functional and visually acceptable setup out of the [(taco)](https://cdn0.woolworths.media/content/wowproductimages/large/228151.jpg) box.
-It features an extensive set of launchers and other shortcuts for window management, as well as a nicely styled theme with a custom icon set, and a variety of system menus and widgets.
+It features an extensive set of launchers and other shortcuts for client management, a nicely styled theme with a custom icon set, and a variety of system menus and widgets.
 Custom configs are included for autostart applications like Picom, and shell scripts have been integrated with the Lua code for handling older systems like Pulse (Pipe is installed on TacOS too, it will see further builtin support).
 ##### Programs

 <img src="desktop/programs.png" alt="Programs" width="1200">